oasislabs/game-box/README.md

 7. `can_make_move` - Is the given player allowed to make a move?
 This is useful for games where many players can make moves at the same time (i.e. draw phases of card games).
 8. `allowed_moves` - List the move *types* (i.e. "click_cell") that the given player is allowed to make.
 This does *not* enumerate all possible moves.
 9. `optimistic_update` - Should a given game event be executed client-side and on-chain concurrently?
 In perfect-information games, this can give latency benefits.
+10. `get_current_players` - For games that require more sophisitcated turn orders (beyond Round Robin, which is the default), you can use this method to return a `Vec` of players that are allowed to make moves in the current turn.
+For an example of a game that uses this, check out our [Poker demo](https://github.com/oasislabs/poker-demo).

 You're free to implement as few or as many of these as you like.
 In the future, we'll be adding more opinionated flow methods to make it easier to make more complicated games (we currently only have a small subset of those available in boardgame.io, for example).

 ## Building + Migrating
 Building is separated into three stages, each with a corresponding build script.
 From the repo root:
 1. Build Rust dependencies: `./scripts/build-crates.sh`
-2. Migrate contracts onto a testnet: `truffle migrate --network (your network)`
+2. Migrate contracts onto a testnet: `truffle migrate --network oasis`
-3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network (your network)`
+3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network (your network) --confidential true`

 It's important that (3) always be performed after (2), and with `truffle exec`, because it depends on the address of your deployed contract, which Truffle automatically determines.